heptarch/heptarch.github.io/drafts/tarkovsky.md

 Dr. Seweryn Kuśmierczyk, a professor of Polish literature in Warsaw.
 The "caretaker" was a thin, ungainly woman called Chiara who smoked constantly and seemed to have little to do with the Institute.
-She appeared in the kitchen one day, unannounced, and wordlessly poured us two glasses of sambuca, one leg up on the table as the water clouded white.
+She appeared in the kitchen one evening, unannounced, and wordlessly poured us two glasses of sambuca, one leg up on the table as the water clouded white.
 After a pause, she smiled: "Ne avrai bisogno."<label for="sn-1"
        class="margin-toggle sidenote-number">